prasilva98/pyimclsts/README.md

 ### A single csv to rule them all

 Essentially, `lsf2netcdf.py` will go through all the logs files in a directory, specified by the user, and export specific data from the it, into csv files.
+You can find them next to the logs, inside the `mra` folder.
 These csv files are then concatenated into a single csv file, with some filtering (which you can costumize using arguments) and clean-up done.

 ### Metadata